Can I get a hardship license after a DWLS habitual charge?

 Answer:

-The hardship license would not do any good at the DWLS hearing if you had not obtained it when the offense was committed.
+The hardship license won't be helpful at your DWLS hearing if you haven't obtained it before the offense occurred.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.